FaFre/WebLibre/README.md

   </a>
 </p>

 WebLibre is an independent privacy-focused browser for Android built on [Mozilla's Gecko Engine](https://en.wikipedia.org/wiki/Gecko_(software)) and [Mozilla Android Components](https://mozac.org/).
-It offers a fully-featured web browser with extension support, enhanced by powerful privacy features, local AI assistance (opt-in), and advanced tab organization tools.
+WebLibre is shipped with very strong privacy and security defaults out of the box, including innovative solutions to organize and isolate daily browsing.

 <p align="center">
   <a href="https://liberapay.com/FaFre/donate">